firebase/firebase-functions/.guides/upgrade.md

 This guide provides a step-by-step process for migrating a single Cloud Function from 1st to 2nd generation.
 Migrate functions incrementally, running both generations side-by-side.

-## 1. Identify a v1 function to upgrade
+## 1. Identify a 1st-gen function to upgrade

-Let's say you have a 1st gen HTTP function like this:
+Find all 1st-gen functions in the directory.
+1st-gen functions used a namespaced API like this:

 **Before (1st Gen):**
 ```typescript